dotTHzTAG/Documentation/catsper_function_ref.md

 ### Amplitude and Phase

 Amplitude data are the scaled data obtained after fast Fourier transform.
 Phase data is obtained by unwrapping the frequency domain data.
 The built-in MATLAB ['unwrap'](https://uk.mathworks.com/help/matlab/ref/unwrap.html) function is adopted as it eliminates discontinuities between consecutive phases by adding multiples of $\pm 2 \pi$ until the difference is less than $\pi$.
-Due to the high signal-to-noise ratio at 0.8 THz, it is set as the starting point for unwrapping phase to reduce errors.
-This is instrument specific and one can change the value accordingly by accessing the 'TDSunwrap' function in the [Catsper.m](https://github.com/CamTHz/catsper/blob/main/Catsper.m) code.
+In order to reduce errors, the start frequency for phase unwrapping should be chosen where there is a high signal-to-noise ratio.
-Frequency domain data, that corresponds to frequencies greater than 0.8 THz, will be unwrapped in increasing values starting at 0.8 THz, and vice versa for data corresponding to frequencies less than 0.8 THz.
+Frequency domain data, that corresponds to frequencies greater than the start frequency, will be unwrapped in increasing values starting at the start frequency, and vice versa for data corresponding to frequencies less than the start frequency.
-A straight line is then fitted to unwrapped phase against frequency from 0.05 to 0.4 THz.
+A straight line is then fitted to the unwrapped phase against frequency over the specified extrapolation range.
 The intercept of the straight line at 0 THz gives the phase offset.
 The phase offset is then applied to all phase data for correction.

 A step-by-step guide to Fourier transform in CaTSper can be found [here](https://github.com/dotTHzTAG/Documentation/blob/main/catsper_tutorial.md#frequency-domain-fd-tab).